 As for Huailan, her monthly mortgage payments became a burden when she lost her job earlier this year.
 The house she had signed a purchase contract for has lost a quarter of its value.
 If she wanted to sell, she would have a hard time finding a buyer.

-"When my daughter asked me when we were moving into our new home, I didn't know how to answer," she said sadly.
+"When my daughter asked me when we were moving to our new home, I didn't know how to answer," she said sadly.
 "If I had a second chance, I wouldn't trust any real estate company completely, even a big company like Country Garden," she said.

 Source